pulumi/foundational-training/tmp/docker/slides.md

 ## Docker Build image defaults

 - Docker Build image does **not** push images, set `push` to `true` to override.
-- Docker Build image builds images during previews, use `buildOnPreview` to override.
+- Docker Build image builds images during previews, set `buildOnPreview` to `false` to override.
 - Tags: Docker image tags are appended (rather than replaced) to the existing tag set for a given Image resource.
   - **Recommended** Use a separate tool (a lifetime policy or otherwise) to delete old tags.
 Verify ECR `imageTagMutability: "IMMUTABLE"` option.
   - It's possible to use the resource options `replaceOnChanges: [ "tags" ]` with `deleteBeforeReplace: true` however this may be excessive.